Ecdysteroid

-Ecdysteroids are arthropod steroid hormones that are mainly responsible for molting, development and, to a lesser extent, reproduction; examples of ecdysteroids include ecdysone, ecdysterone, turkesterone and 2-deoxyecdysone.
-These compounds are synthesized in arthropods from dietary cholesterol upon metabolism by the Halloween family of cytochrome P450s.
+Ecdysteroids are arthropod steroid hormones that are mainly responsible for molting (ecdysis), development and, to a lesser extent, reproduction; examples of ecdysteroids include ecdysone, 20-hydroxyecdysone (ecdysterone), turkesterone and 2-deoxyecdysone.
+These compounds are synthesized in arthropods from dietary cholesterol via the Halloween family of cytochrome P450 enzymes.

+Compounds with ecdysteroid activity in arthropods are not only produced by these animals (zooecdysteroids).
 Phytoecdysteroids also appear in many plants mostly as a protection agents (toxins or antifeedants) against herbivore insects.
+Fungi also produce a handful of mycoecdysteroids.
+In addition, synthetic ecdysteroid pesticides such as methoxyfenozide have been produced.

+Mammals

 Ecdysterone has been tested on mammals due to the interest in its potential hypertrophic effect.
-It has been found to increase hypertrophy in rats at a similar level to some anabolic androgenic steroids and SARM S 1.
+It has been found to increase hypertrophy in rats at a similar level to some anabolic androgenic steroids and SARMs.
 This is proposed to be through increase of Calcium leading to activation of Akt and protein synthesis in skeletal muscles.
+A newer study points to estrogen receptor beta.

+20-hydroxyecdysone is a human drug candidate.